fraxken/is-this-true/README.md

 Managing memory is a task that requires a high amount of rigor.
 Writing random types will never optimize the memory consumption of a program.

+In a near future, WebAssembly will surely bring **even more control on memory**.

+Sources:
 - https://developer.mozilla.org/en-US/docs/Web/JavaScript/Typed_arrays

 ### Runtime safety
 Runtime safety is the ability for a program to throw "types" errors at compilation (with an AOT Compiler).
 JavaScript run with a JIT (Just in time) compiler, so this kind of security can't be achieved in the language itself.

 But nothing stop you from doing the exact same things with a strict TypeScript (errors will be throw at Compilation too).

+---

+To conclude: The Virtual Machine already optimize the code for you (V8 Turbofan will be responsible for inlining some parts of your code).

+Some cases required an AOT...
+It will be wiser to use `C` or `Rust` (or anything else ^^).
+But it doesn't mean you have to choose only one (nothing prevents you from creating a bindings).

 ## JavaScript ecosystem isn't mature and reliable.